Iceland’s Golden Circle: Stunning Waterfalls and Colossal Geysers

 Kerio Crater

 The sun was starting to set as we started heading back towards the cottages via Kerio, and we wanted to make sure we had at least a little sunlight there.
+There wasn’t long left on our weekend in Iceland!
 We paid the entry fee (which I can’t remember what it was, but I think it worked out at about £4 each) and headed up to the crater.
 As we emerged over the brow of the top, the sheer scale became incredibly apparent.
 The light was fading quick, so we got down halfway to a little viewing point and snapped some photos.

 After the photoshoot we made our way down the steps to the foot of the crater and observed the frozen ‘lake’ up close.
 In classic tourist fashion (and as, clearly, many people had done previously) we stood and skimmed stones along the icy surface and appreciated where we were, in the moment, as darkness fell.